-The film is very much a scene by scene take of the events in the home.
+The film is very much a scene-by-scene take of the events in the home.
 When we reach the moment of discovery that Janet could be faking it all, the filmmakers took some liberty to continue the story.
 Without giving away too much, it is quite spooky how they explain the hoax and the whole possession.

-Perhaps the most recognized from the trailer is The Nun (above).
-A truly terrifying monster of whom they are making their next film based on, how Annabelle was to the first film.
-A mysterious creature that is not just confined to the events in Enfield, but also to the Warrens.
+Perhaps the most recognized from the trailer is “The Nun” (above).
+A truly terrifying monster, which they are making their next film based on; just as Annabelle was to the first film.
+A mysterious creature that is not just confined to the events in Enfield, but to the Warrens.

 We also were presented old man Bill, the voice that Janet spoke with in the true story as well.
 Here we are given a backstory about this poltergeist and who he was.
 The truth is Bill really did exist.
 The old man actually died in the Enfield house, which reporters claim the girls had just researched about in order to make their claims realistic.

-One creature clearly made up for the film was The Crooked Man.
+One creature specifically made up for the film was “The Crooked Man” (below).
 A terrifying whimsical character that reminded me of the style seen in The Babadook mixed with a little Tim Burton.
 I think a spin-off film based on this character would be quite intriguing.

-Even his rhyme is quite creepy.
+While I felt the first one, and it’s spin-off, had more scares all together, this movie definitely had ones that were not so typical.
+Which kept it exciting.
 The things that bothered me in this film were the more cheesy moments between Ed and Lorraine Warren, as well as the music played at the end.
 They seemed a bit out of place for the film, although these didn’t ruin my overall enjoyment.